Signal Before Noise — Multilingual Publishing Platform

 Backup and Restore

 The backup system uses mongodump to produce .tar.gz archives with three retention tiers: daily (last 3 kept), weekly (last 1 kept), monthly (last 1 kept).
 Manual backups are never auto-deleted.
-Cron scheduling is gated by a separate BACKUP_CRON_TOKEN to prevent unauthorized HTTP triggers.
+Cron scheduling runs app-internally via Next.js instrumentation.ts — no external crontab or separate process required.
 A .backup.lock file prevents concurrent backup runs from racing each other.

 Restore accepts either a stored backup or an uploaded archive, so the system works for both routine recovery and server migration.